Unveiling Economic Power: Understanding GDP’s Impact

 2. Standard of living

 GDP per capita, which is calculated by dividing GDP by the population, provides a measure of the average standard of living in a country.
-It helps compare living standards between different nations and track improvements in quality of life over time.
+It helps compare living standards between different nations and track improvements in of life over time.

 3. Policy formulation